-This article is about safely heating caravans and motorhomes using diesel or LP gas.
+This article is about safely heating travel trailers and motorhomes using diesel or LP gas.
 It explains how it works.
 It lists what is available.
 And moreover, how you can safely install it.
 To ensure safe RV heating correct installing is essential.
 Apart from carbon monoxide, there is furthermore a risk of oxygen deprivation.
-Furthermore, for a technical and medically-referenced explanation see Gas Risk in Caravans.
+Furthermore, for a technical and medically-referenced explanation see Gas Risk in Travel Trailers.

 Safe RV heating

 Diesel or LP gas-powered heaters draw fresh outside air into a tiny sealed furnace.
 The fuel burns in this furnace.
 Air is blown across the furnace’s hot outer skin.
 Flexible hose directs the heated air as required.

 For safe heating, you must air-seal the furnace unit from the living area.
 This is essential.
 Fumes from burning fuel are expelled outside.